hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/headerItem.md

 - **Description:** SAP Delivery Number
 - **Position:** 16-16
 - **Mandatory:** Yes
-- **Example Value:** [Value from the 'orderName' column in the orderHeader]
 - **Additional Information:**
   - This field should contain the value of the Shopify Order Name.
-  - The combination of the order number and the facility of fulfillment creates as a unique identifier even partial order fulfillment.
+  - The combination of the order number and the facility of fulfillment creates as a unique identifier even partial order fulfillment when receiving fulfilled orders from the WMS.

 ## Cust Ref No. (S-4)